masolimano/maneage/README-hacking.md

                 aststatistics $$input.fits --mean --std > $@
                 rm $$input.fits $$input
         ```

-      The important point here is that the template has no suffix.
-So you
+      The important point here is that the temporary name template
-      can add the suffix corresponding to your desired format.
+      (`shm-template`) has no suffix.
+So you can add the suffix
+      corresponding to your desired format afterwards.
 But more
       importantly, when `mktemp` sets the random name, it also checks if no
       file exists with that name and creates a file with that exact name at
       that moment.
 So at the end of each recipe above, you'll have two